 Brosix provides a series of comprehensive security measures for all data transferred on its networks.
 These measures include data compression and encryption using the AES 256-bit encryption algorithm, making all files transferred on Brosix networks completely secure.
 Apart from data encryption, Brosix can also scan each sent/received file by activating the antivirus program installed on the users’ devices.

-Perhaps the biggest benefit to the Brosix P2P file transfer feature is the fact that it’s part of a comprehensive package of collaboration features.
+Perhaps the biggest benefit to the Brosix P2P file transfer feature is the fact that it’s part of a comprehensive package of IM collaboration features.
 This allows users to use the feature alongside all other communication and network administration features for a holistic team communication experience.

 P2P file transfer allows two users to quickly and securely send and receive data, which can lead to gains in efficiency and productivity.
 With this feature, teams can create a secure collaborative environment where data can easily be shared without fear of external cybersecurity threats.
 Brosix’s P2P file transfer features has the added benefits of being unlimited in size and integrated into a comprehensive secure team communication package, making it a crucial part of a team’s internal communication solution.